-Thompson River, Two Days
+Thompson River, Two Days & Nights

-Top 6 Reasons to Go…
+Top 7 Reasons to Go…

-- Explore the river’s ecosystem
+- Explore the river with fun-loving experts

-Everything, from the clean facilities to the smile on the staff member faces, the friendly & professional service, fantastic meals, and then the “out of this world” rafting experience, were all first class and better.
+Everything, from the clean facilities to the smile on the staff member faces, the friendly & professional service, fantastic meals, and then the “out of this world” rafting experience, was all first class and better.

 John P. – Abbotsford BC